Operation Toan Thang III: March

 On 27 March two Army helicopters were destroyed in the operational area.
 A UH-1 was downed 19 mi south-southwest of An Lộc killing five on board.
 An AH-1 Cobra was downed 16 mi north of Tây Ninh, killing both crewmembers.
 On 28 March at 02:15, a fire support base 14 mi northwest of Lai Khê occupied by elements of the armored cavalry squadron and artillery of the 1st Infantry Division, received a ground attack.
 The defenders returned fire supported by an AC-47 gunship and helicopter gunships.
 The enemy broke contact three hours later leaving eight dead and two crew-served weapons; U.S. losses were four killed.
 At 10:10, the armored cavalry squadron of the 25th Infantry Division, while escorting a convoy from Củ Chi to Tây Ninh was ambushed 6 mi southeast of Tây Ninh.
 Other armored cavalry and mechanized infantry units reinforced and supporting fires from artillery, helicopter gunships and tactical air strikes were provided in a battle that continued until 15:00.
 PAVN/VC losses were 66 killed and 18 individual and 3 crew-served weapons captured while U.S. losses were three killed.
 At 12:30, units of the armored cavalry squadron and the 2nd Brigade, 1st Infantry Division, engaged an estimate 30 PAVN/VC 6 mi east-northeast of central Saigon.
 The contact continued for about 2.5 hours and PAVN/VC losses were 10 killed and two captured.
 About 1 hour prior to the contact, a UH-1 helicopter gunship was hit by ground fire and crashed in the same general area.
-At 12:40 a unit of the 1st Brigade, 25th Infantry Division sweeping an area 8 mi northeast of Ben Soi discovered a weapons cache containing 28 complete 107mm rockets.
+At 12:40 a unit of the 1st Brigade, 25th Infantry Division sweeping an area 8 mi northeast of Ben Soi discovered a weapons cache containing 28 complete 107 mm rockets.
 At 13:40, a unit of the 2nd Brigade, 25th Infantry Division, sweeping an area about 4 mi north of Trảng Bàng engaged an enemy force until about 18:45 killing 20 PAVN/VC and capturing two crew-served weapons.